 If the caller requested privacy, and the SP-SSE is able to assert an identity, and the Service Provider Network trusts the Enterprise Network, then the SP-SSE MUST include a "P-Asserted-Identity" header field and a "Privacy" header field with value 'id' in the INVITE request, in addition to providing an anonymous "From" header field URI as specified in Section 10.1.3, before sending the request to the SIP-PBX.
+When privacy was not requested by the remote UE, the SIP-PBX MUST anyway support to both receive and to not receive the PAI header (the SP-SSE may have policies to for not sending the PAI header).

-If the caller did not request privacy, and the SP-SSE is able to assert an identity, then the SP-SSE MUST include a "P-Asserted-Identity" header field containing a URI identifying the calling user in the INVITE request before sending the request to the SIP-PBX.
+If the caller did not request privacy, and the SP-SSE is able to assert an identity, then the SP-SSE SHOULD include a "P-Asserted-Identity" header field containing a URI identifying the calling user in the INVITE request before sending the request to the SIP-PBX.

 In general, there are no restrictions on the contents of the "P-Asserted-Identity" header field, beyond the requirements specified in [RFC 3325] and [RFC 5876].
-This is due to the fact that when the SP-SSE receives a "P-Asserted-Identity" header field from a trusted entity that conforms to [RFC 3325] and [RFC 5876], it transparently passes the header field to the SIP-PBX without modification.
+This is due to the fact that when the SP-SSE receives a "P-Asserted-Identity" header field, in a SIP request or response, from a trusted entity that conforms to [RFC 3325] and [RFC 5876], it transparently passes the header field to the SIP-PBX without modification.
 This means that the SIP-PBX MUST support receiving a "P-Asserted-Identity" header field containing any form of URI permissible according to [RFC 3325] and [RFC 5876].

 The "domain-name" identifies the domain of the originating network; e.g. "domain-name" could be domain of the Service Provider Network, domain of a peer to the Service Provider Network, or domain of another Enterprise Network.
-As described in [RFC 3325], the SIP-PBX MUST accept up to two "P-Asserted-Identity" header fields, one in the form of a Tel URI, and one in the form of a SIP URI, and MUST prefer the SIP URI when two are present.
+As described in [RFC 3325], the SIP-PBX MUST accept up to two "P-Asserted-Identity" header field values, one in the form of a Tel URI, and one in the form of a SIP URI.
+The SIP-PBX MUST prefer the SIP URI when two are present.